Killoscully - (Cill O Scolai)

 Main St Killoscully

-Cottage in Munnia with tin roof
+Cottage in Munnia with unusual tin roof

 Munnia R.I.C.
 Barracks